October 18 – 26, 2026 · Pisac, Peru

 Leadership Workshops & Activations

-Not boardroom seminars — these are activations designed to shift your identity and expand your capacity to lead: in your home, your work, your world.
-Practical.
-Transformative.
-Permanent.
+These practical and transformative activations are designed to shift your identity and expand your capacity to lead: in your home, your work, your world.

 07